openlegend/core-rules/core/src/08-running-the-game/01-chapter-eight.md

 - **Multi-Target Attack Specialist (tier equals NPC level, max 5):** When you choose this feat, you must decide to focus in area, projectile, or melee attacks.
 For each tier, you reduce the disadvantage penalty associated with multi-targeting for your chosen attack type by 1.

 ___
-- **Potent Bane:** Choose one bane that you can invoke that has a duration of "resist ends".
+- **Potent Bane:** Choose one bane that you can invoke that has a duration of “resist ends”.
 When a target makes a resist roll to shake off your invocation of the chosen bane, they have disadvantage 1.
 ___
 - **Resilient:** Any time you make a resist roll, you have advantage 1 on the roll.